ethereum-attestation-service/eas-contracts/README.md

 yarn deploy:fork
 ```

-The framework was inspired and adopted from [Bancor V3](https://github.com/bancorprotocol/contracts-v3).
+The framework was inspired and adapted from [Bancor V3](https://github.com/bancorprotocol/contracts-v3).

 ## License